Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra

-To validate and quantitatively assess the performance of the proposed techniques under different scenarios and conditions, this section presents simulated results based on V-REP\footnote{Virtual Robot Experimentation Platform, from Coppelia Robotics GmbH, running in default asynchronous mode with $5\,\unit{ms}$ sampling period.} simulations with Bullet\footnote{Bullet Physical SDK (http://bulletphysics.org) is a physics engine dynamics library designed to realistically emulate physical interactions.} using a KUKA LBR-IV arm connected to a Barrett Hand.
-The DQ Robotics toolbox\footnote{http://dqrobotics.github.io} was used for both robot modeling and control using dual quaternion algebra.
+To validate and quantitatively assess the performance of the proposed techniques under different scenarios and conditions, this section presents simulated results of a KUKA LBR-IV arm connected to a Barrett Hand.
+The DQ Robotics toolbox from \citep{Adorno2019} was used for both robot modeling and control using dual quaternion algebra.
+Simulations are performed in V-REP,\footnote{https://www.coppeliarobotics.com/} in asynchronous mode with $5\,\unit{ms}$ sampling period, with Bullet 2.83 to realistically simulate the robot dynamics.\footnote{http://bulletphysics.org}